Three Guardsmen

 The Three Guardsmen is the name popularized in Old West literature describing three lawmen who became legendary in their pursuit of many outlaws of the late 19th century.
-Deputy U.S. Marshals Bill Tilghman (1854–1924), Chris Madsen (1851–1944), and Heck Thomas (1850–1912) were "The Three Guardsmen", working under U.S. Marshal Evett "E.D."
+Deputy U.S. Marshals Bill Tilghman (1854–1924), Chris Madsen (1851–1944), and Heck Thomas (1850–1912) were "The Three Guardsmen," working under U.S. Marshal Evett "E.D."
 Nix.

 Career and notoriety

 Beginning in 1889, they began "cleaning up" part of what became the State of Oklahoma.
 Widely considered honest, dutiful, and capable, they were responsible for suppressing much of the outlaw element in the Indian Territory and environs, reportedly arresting in excess of some 300 desperadoes during the next decade, and killing several others.
 All three had the reputation of being dauntless in their pursuit, ignoring bad weather, and each was known for their unique tracking abilities.
-Ironically the nickname "Three Guardsmen" was given to them by outlaws they pursued.
 Heck Thomas' relentless pursuit of the Dalton Gang was specifically mentioned by gang member Emmett Dalton as one reason the Dalton Gang attempted to rob two banks simultaneously in Coffeyville, Kansas – to make one big score so that they could leave the territory for a time.
 Resistance from the lawmen and citizens of Coffeyville to this robbery ended the gang with the deaths of most of its members.